ibm-cloud-docs/watsonx-code-assistant/getting-started.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="20m"}

 {{site.data.keyword.wca_full}} is a portfolio of purpose-built, generative AI-assisted products that are built to accelerate code and content generation and increase developer productivity, with trust, security, and compliance at its core.
-It provides pre-trained models based on specific programming languages to provide trust and efficiency for accurate code and content generation.
+It provides pretrained models based on specific programming languages to provide trust and efficiency for accurate code and content generation.
 {: shortdesc}

 Your cloud administrator must set up a {{site.data.keyword.wca_short}} instance in {{site.data.keyword.cloud}} and you must install and configure the Visual Studio Code extension for your use case.